 There are some other traits that can be optimal for a brand ambassador program as well.

-An ambassador who’s influential in the community — whether online or offline — can be very helpful to spreading the word on your behalf.
+An ambassador who’s influential in the community — whether online or offline — can be very helpful in spreading the word on your behalf.

 Now You’re Ready to Recruit Ambassadors and Start a Program

 To sum up, you can start by recruiting ambassadors in the places you’re already doing marketing, whether that’s email, events or social media.
 Then, identify a core group of ambassadors by using a simply survey application.
 Before you know it, you’ll have a group of 10 or 25 or 50 ambassadors that are actively spreading the word about your business and helping you bring in new customers.

 Start today by letting your customers know you’re thinking about starting an ambassador program in your email newsletter, on social media or in person.
 You’ll already be well on your way to running a successful ongoing program with just that one first step.

 Ali Hyatt leads marketing and product for Upward Labs, which creates software for businesses to build and manage brand ambassador programs to drive customer engagement and increase revenue and reach.
 Upward Labs participated in the first session of Constant Contact’s Small Business Innovation Program.